memfault/interrupt/_posts/2019-09-04-arm-cortex-m-exceptions-and-nvic.md

-For example, on a Cortex-M3, when using zero wait state memory, it takes 12 clock cycles to start executing an ISR after it has been asserted and 12 cycles return from the ISR upon its completion.
+For example, on a Cortex-M3, when using zero wait state memory, it takes 12 clock cycles to start executing an ISR after it has been asserted and 12 cycles to return from the ISR upon its completion.
 When the register pop and push is skipped, it only takes 6 cycles to exit from one exception and start another one, saving 18 cycles in total!

 ### Late-arriving Preemption